AahaanVatsa/pi-pico-projects/README.md

 * You do not necessarily need to use the exact same pins, sensors, modules, or other hardware shown in the code.
 * If you change the hardware configuration, update the corresponding pins and settings in the code.
 * Custom modules in the `modules/` folder can also be modified or replaced with compatible implementations when needed.
+* Some projects were created using Wokwi for circuit simulation.
+You can use Wokwi to simulate and build compatible circuits without physical hardware.

 ## Progress